-The Group has entered into interest rate swap agreements with NatWest Markets in order to mitigate the risk of changes in interest rates on its loan with National Westminster Bank Plc under which £60,000,000 is currently drawn.

-The swaps have a notional value of £60,000,000 and fix interest at 2.60% (including the 2% margin rate on the bank loan) and have a maturity date of 15 August 2024.
+The Group has entered into an interest rate swap with NatWest Markets in order to mitigate the risk of changes in interest rates on its loan with National Westminster Bank Plc under which £60 million is currently drawn.
+The swap has a notional value of £60,000,000 and fixes interest at 2.60% (including the 2% margin on the bank loan).